 The schedules of expenditures of federal, state and local awards include the grant activity of the Metropolitan Transit Authority ("MTA") and its blended component unit, Davidson Transit Organization ("DTO").
 DTO is a legally separate 501(c)(3) not-for-profit organization which was formed to provide the necessary labor to operate MTA's transit system.
 Accordingly, certain federal, state and local awards received by MTA are used to reimburse labor costs incurred by DTO.
 Such funds received by MTA and used to reimburse DTO are reported in the accompanying schedules of federal, state and local awards by the receiving agency to avoid duplication of the aggregate level of federal awards expected by MTA, the reporting entity.
-Accordingly, such pass-through funds are included only once.
-Such funds are subject to the compliance requirements that could have a direct and material effect on a major program and are subject to audit under OMB Circular A-133, Audits of State, Local Governments, and Non-Profit Organizations.
+Accordingly, such funds are included only once.
+Such funds are subject to the compliance requirements that could have a direct and material effect on a major program and are subject to audit under Uniform Guidance.